antarctica/lantern/docs/dev.md

 1. make changes to `src/lantern/resources/templates/_assets/js/*.js.j2` and/or [Asset Macros](/docs/site.md#asset-macros)
 2. if needed, make changes to [HTML Templates](/docs/site.md#templates) and/or [Common Macros](/docs/site.md#common-macros)
 3. delete an existing site build
-4. run the `js` [Development Task](/docs/dev.md#development-tasks) which will:
-   - template out scripts to `src/lantern/resources/js/`
-5. run the `build-test-records` or `build-records` [Development Task](/docs/dev.md#development-tasks) to rebuild the static site
+4. run the `build-test-records` or `build-records` [Development Task](/docs/dev.md#development-tasks) to rebuild the static site
+   - needed to include variables from [Site Metadata](/docs/data-model.md#static-site-metadata)
-   - needed as builds reference local copies of scripts that will need refreshing
+   - needed as builds reference local copies of these dynamic generated scripts

 > [!TIP]
 > You can run `trash export/ && task js && task build-test-records` to chain these tasks together.